State Wildlife Grants Submittal Guidelines

 B. Proposal Period (starting and ending dates of the proposed project)

 Current contact information for the principal investigator (PI) and any co-investigator(s) (co-PIs): in priority order.
 Provide name, affiliation, work address, work telephone number, and email address.
-A TPWD Project Coordinator (PC) may be identified in this section.
+A TPWD Project Coordinator (PC) must be identified in this section.
 This person may serve as co-author on any publications resulting from this research, as long as mutual agreement and discretion is documented in writing.
 Provide documentation of PC's written approval to function as project coordinator and/or co-author as an attachment to this proposal.
-If no PC has been identified, write “No PC identified, please assign one” at the end of this section if you have not identified a PC for the project and TPWD will assign a PC for this project
+If no PC has been identified, write “No PC identified, please assign one” at the end of this section if you have not identified a PC for the project and TPWD will assign a PC for this project.

 D. Description